Serbian cuisine: Overview

-The average Serbian eats three meals a day: breakfast, lunch, and dinner—with lunch being the largest.
-However, traditionally, only lunch and dinner existed, with breakfast being introduced in the second half of the 19th century.
+The average Serbian eats three meals a day: breakfast, lunch, and dinner, with lunch being the largest.
+Traditionally, only lunch and dinner existed, with breakfast being introduced in the second half of the 19th century.

 A number of foods which are usually bought in the West are often made at home in Serbia.
-These include rakija, slatko, jam, jelly, and various pickled foods—notably turšija, ajvar, or sausages.
-The reasons for this range from economical to cultural.
-Food preparation is a strong part of the Serbian family tradition.
+These include rakija, slatko, jam, jelly, and various pickled foods—notably turšija, ajvar, and sausages.
+Reasons for this range from economic to cultural; food preparation is a strong part of the Serbian family tradition.